jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 #### copy_boot.sh

-This script copies the BCM2835 bootloader files, the Linux kenrel and RPI2 dtb and a number of DTB overlays (that I have not tried) to the boot partition of the SD card.
+This script copies the BCM2835 bootloader files, the Linux kernel, dtbs for both RPi 2 and RPi boards and a number of DTB overlays (that I have not tried) to the boot partition of the SD card.

 This *copy_boot.sh* script needs to know the `TMPDIR` to find the binaries.
 It looks for an environment variable called `OETMP`.